Belt Sander Vs Orbital Sander

 Orbital Sanders

 An orbital sander rotates in tiny circles or orbits while using sanding discs.
-Large sections may be quickly sanded down thanks to these swirl patterns.
+Large sections may be quickly sanded down, thanks to these swirl patterns.
 The sander's square design allows you to access corners and other tight spaces.
 These sanders can produce swirly patterns on whatever you are sanding.

-• IN TERMS OF VARIETIES – Varieties of orbital sanders are determined mainly by handle types.
+In Terms Of Varieties – Varieties of orbital sanders are determined mainly by handle types.
 There are three primary categories of handles:

-• Pistol-grip handles: Provide the highest level of control because you use both hands, typically found on professional sanders.
+Pistol-grip handles: Provide the highest level of control because you use both hands, typically found on professional sanders.

-• Palm grip handles: Most famous due to how convenient, cozy, and tiny they are
+Palm grip handles: Most famous due to how convenient, cozy, and tiny they are

-Both corded and cordless types of orbital sander are available.
+Both corded and cordless types of orbital sanders are available.
 The length of the cord puts a cap on the power of corded devices.
 In contrast, although cordless sanders are portable, they lack the same ability.

-• IN TERMS OF IDEAL USE – The most suitable orbital sanders can fit into tight spaces and work on rounded edges.
+In Terms Of Ideal Use, The most suitable orbital sanders can fit into tight spaces and work on rounded edges.
 They are also ideal for sanding surfaces that will be treated later.
 If you don't treat the wood after sanding, you shouldn't use an orbital sander since it can leave swirl marks.

 Belt Sanders Vs. Orbital Sanders